indieweb/wordpress-indieauth/readme.txt

 1. Upload the `indieauth` directory to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it

+For additional minor set up to be able to actually log in using IndieAuth, see [IndieAuth.com](https://indieauth.com/setup).
+Supported providers include: Twitter, Github, Flickr, SMS, and email among others.

 == Frequently Asked Questions ==